Make sure this part fits your vehicle

 A:

-Hold the choke valve closed, using a rubber band to keep it in place.
-Then, hold the vacuum break against the stop and measure the gap between the choke valve's lower edge and the main body.
-If necessary, adjust to obtain the specified gap by bending the vacuum break link.
+Hold choke valve closed with rubber band.
+Then, hold vacuum break against stop and measure the gap between lower edge of choke valve and main body.
+If necessary, adjust by bending vacuum break link to get the specified gap.

 Posted by GMPartsGiant Specialist